Weeksimoabasi10/Weeksimoabasi10/README.md

 Outside analytics:

-* I enjoy gaming 🎮
+* I enjoy listening to podcasts
-* I read to constantly expand my thinking 📚
+* I read to constantly expand my thinking
+* I am a creative videograher
 * And I’m always curious about how things work

 ---